rethinkdb/rethinkdb-rs/2-query-language/introduction-to-reql.md

 Here, we use the `r.table('users').pluck('last_name')` query as the inner query in `filter`, combining the two queries to build a more sophisticated one.
-Even if you have a cluster of machines and both the `authors` table and the `users` table are sharded, RethinkDB will do the right thing and evaluate relevant parts of the query above on the appropriate shards, combine bits of data as necessary, and return the
+Even if you have a cluster of servers and both the `authors` table and the `users` table are sharded, RethinkDB will do the right thing and evaluate relevant parts of the query above on the appropriate shards, combine bits of data as necessary, and return the